-AP source: Fleury commits to playing for Blackhawks
+‘Hey Chicago’: Fleury commits to playing for Blackhawks

 The Blackhawks have been rebuilding and acquiring Fleury puts them in win-now mode.

-“The opportunity to acquire a Vezina-winning goaltender is rare and one you cannot pass up,” Blackhawks GM Stan Bowman said last week.
+“The opportunity to acquire a Vezina-winning goaltender is rare and one you cannot pass up,” Bowman said last week.
 “Marc-Andre improves our goaltending, strengthens our team defense and will have a huge impact on the overall development of the Blackhawks.
 Having a goaltender like this on our team will put the talent we currently have on our roster in a better position to achieve sustained success.”

 Fleury went 26-10-0 with a 1.98 goals-against average and .928 save percentage last season and was voted the Vezina winner by GMs.
 He started 16 of the Golden Knights’ 19 playoff games over Lehner, who finished the postseason as the starter after a gaffe by Fleury late in Game 3 of the semifinals against Montreal altered the series and led coach Peter DeBoer to switch back and forth.
 Vegas was eliminated in six games.